-- To balance general decision-making between experts and the people at large.
+- To balance general decision-making between experts and regular people.

-- To balance the power to interpret the constitution between experts at law and the rest of society.
+- To balance the power to interpret the constitution between experts at law and regular people.

 - To vastly reduce the reach into citizens’ lives, the size, and the expenditures of government.

 - To vastly reduce the size and power of the largest corporations, and increase the power of small businesses.

 - To reject both socialism and crony capitalism.

 - To establish capitalism that nourishes the society, by ensuring rewards for entrepreneurs and punishments for manipulators.

 - To ensure that laborers’ standard of living improves whenever the economy improves.

 - To ensure the election of the wisest members of society to government offices.

 - To prevent political candidates from using tax revenues to buy votes.

 - To prevent government officials from getting rich on insider information.

 - To increase liberty for all, while protecting everyone from the whims of the rich.

 - To increase equality for all, while protecting all from manipulation by politicians and lobbyists.

 - To replace states’ and communities’ subservience to higher levels of government with a more balanced relationship.

 - To make all these goals possible by taking control of our educational system away from bureaucrats and giving it to people with teaching experience.

 - To remove the incentives that produce corruption in our government and our economy, by separating money and politics.

 Do you agree with my list?